vpriya22/data-commons/README.md

 TO DO: [Javascript Timelines from Google Data Commons API](/data-pipeline/timelines/earthscape/datacommons.html#country=IN,CN,US)

-TO DO: [Python with UN Goal topics Google Sheet](/localsite/info/data/map-filters/) for timeline data.
+TO DO: Combine our [Earthscape Tabulator](../data-pipeline/timelines/training/naics/) with our [chartJS Google timeline display](/data-pipeline/timelines/earthscape/datacommons.html#country=IN,CN,US) by adding to [earthscape.js](/localsite/js/earthscape.js).
-Python will pull list from sheet to generate .csv files for locations.

-TO DO: Display our [US Industry Timelines](../data-pipeline/timelines/) using common timeline javascript in [localsite/js/earthscape.js](/localsite/js/earthscape.js).

 <!--[worldbank.org indicators](https://github.com/phiresky/world-development-indicators-sqlite/)-->